hlenganeindustries-alt/Propfirm-trackrecord/README.md

 ```
 📁 cfd-trading-record/
+├── 📄 README.md                ← Overview, background, metrics & verified profile
-├── 📊 All-trades-Journaled.csv       ← Trade journal: all trades over the 2-year period
+├── 📊 NQ_ORB_trades.csv        ← Trade journal: all trades logged over the 2-year period
-├── 📄 README.md               ← You are here — overview, story, metrics & stats
+└── 📊 trades_675_corrected.csv ← Full 675-trade dataset used to generate the equity curve
 ```

 ---

 ## 🏢 What is FundingPips?

-FundingPips is a proprietary trading firm (prop firm) that evaluates traders through a challenge process.
-Traders who pass are funded with the firm's capital and earn a share of the profits — without risking their own money.
-I trade a **$5,000 funded account**, and the rewards earned reflect real payouts from live performance under their risk management rules.
+FundingPips is a proprietary trading firm (prop firm) that evaluates traders through a structured challenge process.
+Traders who pass are allocated the firm's capital and earn a percentage of the profits they generate — without putting up their own money.
+I currently trade a **$5,000 funded account**, and the rewards reflected in this record represent verified payouts earned under their live risk management rules.

 ---

-## ⚡ What Is This?

-This repository is a **live, unfiltered 2-year track record** on a CFD account — NDX100, DJ30, XAUUSD and more.
-Every trade logged, nothing hidden.
-Raw equity growth from **starting balance  → 34%**, peaking at **81.29%**.

-I started trading at **15 years old**.
-I'm 22 now.
-That's 7 years of charts, losses, breakthroughs, and everything in between.
-For years it didn't click.
-I blew accounts, doubted myself, and questioned everything.
-I spent a lot of late nights and early mornings just trying to understand how markets move.
-Weekends were often spent watching videos or going through old trades.

-It's only in the **last 2.5 years** that it started to come together.
-Not because I found some secret — but because I put in the time, took the losses seriously, and refused to quit.
-Im **self-taught** .
-Just YouTube videos, screen time, and the brutal but honest feedback from  losing.
-I have learnt alot and I will continue to learn because this is something I am truly apssionate about.

-This repository is the honest record of that journey.
-The drawdowns are real.
-The mistakes are real.
-But so is the growth. 📊
+## 👤 Background

+This repository documents a live, two-year CFD trading record across instruments including NDX100, DJ30, and XAUUSD.
+It is intended to serve as a transparent and verifiable account of my development as a trader.

+I began trading at the age of 15 and am currently 22 years old.
+The early years were difficult — I made many mistakes, experienced significant losses, and had to learn how to manage both risk and emotion under pressure.
+I am entirely self-taught, having built my knowledge through free resources, YouTube, and most importantly, the experience of working through my own errors over time.

+It was only in the last two and a half years that my trading became consistently profitable.
+I do not attribute this to any single breakthrough — it was the result of gradual improvement, honest self-assessment, and a commitment to learning from every trade, whether it was a win or a loss.
+I am still developing and approach each trading day with that same mindset.

+The record shared here includes both good periods and difficult ones.
+I have not filtered or adjusted anything.
+The drawdowns are real, and so is the progress.

 > 🟢 **FundingPips** · Bronze Tier · $1,712 total rewards earned · Highest reward $850.40
 >
-> I'm sharing my public FundingPips profile below — not to boast, but simply to show that the numbers in this repository are real and verifiable.
-I'm still learning and have a long way to go, but transparency matters to me.
+> The following link provides access to my public FundingPips profile.
+It is shared here purely for verification purposes — to confirm that the statistics in this repository reflect a real, active trading account.
 >
 > 🔗 **[View Verified FundingPips Profile →](https://app.fundingpips.com/shared/users/41ecf009-a5de-4ae7-bc0c-57913523a01f)**